emit-rs/emit/book/src/producing-events/tracing/manual-span-creation.md

 }
 ```

-Keep in mind when emitting spans as regular events that you still thread the trace context around somehow, otherwise other events emitted within its execution won't be correlated with it.
+Note that when emitting spans as regular events that you still thread the trace context around somehow, otherwise other events emitted within its execution won't be correlated with it.